-The goal of the WG is to discover common approaches, foster collaboration among HEP experiments and groups, plan future software development and draft the guidelines for the future HEP visualization tools, with a view of 5-10 years.
+The goal of the WG is to discover common approaches, foster collaboration among HEP experiments and groups, plan future software development and developing common tools.

 Here follows the description of the WG, its challenges and the questions which it should address, as defined by the WG itself during the Visualization session in the HSF Workshop in San Diego (see link in the meetings’ list below).

 The first task of the WG was the writing of a common white paper about Visualization issues and challenges in HEP, and possible solutions, in a time scale of 5-10 years.
 The paper is now completed and published on arXiV: https://arxiv.org/abs/1811.10309.

 Visual representation of event data overlaid with detector geometry for the purpose of HEP research, education and outreach.
 This representation can be static (event displays) or time-dependent (animations).